PiscatorX/Skunkworks/Shark_eDNA/README.md

 ## Read QC

-First we assess the quality of our reads, this can also be done under DADA2 but fastqc/multiqc has visuals.
+First we assess the quality of our reads, this can also be done under DADA2 but fastqc/multiqc visuals are superior.
 These results can be used to inform the downstreem filtering and trimming of reads.
 We set a few variables to simplify the pipeline outputs and load the necessary modules.

 ```
 rawread_dir="/new-home/andhlovu/Shark_eDNA/RawReads"